Review | For the Sackler family, a dynasty built on medicine, marketing and pain

 But neither the fine nor the pleas did much to change company behavior, according to Keefe.
 Instead, he writes, company officials saw the penalties as a “speeding ticket.”
 They continued to sell the drug using many of the same methods as before, such as distributing literature claiming that it was less prone to cause addiction than other, older pain medications.
 They continued to supply providers who, Keefe writes, the company knew from its sales data were almost certainly overprescribing.

 As for the Sacklers themselves, they were not among the executives who faced charges.
 And as the body count grew, family members insisted that the problem was the people getting addicted, not the drug or Purdue’s marketing of it.
-Keefe quotes Richard Sackler, the company’s president, telling colleagues that “these are criminals, why should they be entitled to our sympathies?”
+Keefe quotes Richard Sackler, who at the time was the company’s president, telling colleagues that “these are criminals, why should they be entitled to our sympathies?”
 Years later, in a subsequent court case related to the epidemic, Richard Sackler admitted under oath that he had never bothered to read the entire 2007 fact-finding document that prosecutors had hoped would serve as the basis for guiding Purdue’s future behavior.

 Richard is a nephew of physician and family patriarch Arthur Sackler, who in family lore was dedicated to the betterment of humankind but who, in Keefe’s account, comes off rather less charitably.